polettif/proporz/README.md

 ```

 You can use [`pukelsheim()`](https://polettif.github.io/proporz/reference/pukelsheim.html)
 for dataframes in long format as input data.
-It is a wrapper for `biproporz()`. [`zug2018`](https://polettif.github.io/proporz/reference/zug2018.html) shows an actual election
+It is a wrapper for `biproporz()`. [`zug2018`](https://polettif.github.io/proporz/reference/zug2018.html)
-result for the Canton of Zug in a dataframe.
-We use this data set to create input data for
+shows an election result for the Canton of Zug in a dataframe.
+We use this data set to create
-`pukelsheim()`.
+input data for `pukelsheim()`.
 The other parameters are set to reflect the actual election system.

 ``` r
 # In this data set, parties are called 'lists' and districts 'entities'.